 Lola Coastal Mexican, Comida, Dos Santos, Adelitas, Torchy’s Tacos, Los Chingones, Tacos Emmanuel (shady but delicious), taco stand on Curtis & 18th

-Sushi Den, Mizu Izakaya, Sushi Sasa, Okinawa, Sushi Ronin, Matsuhisa
+Sushi Den, Mizu Izakaya, Sushi Sasa, Okinawa, Sushi Ronin, Matsuhisa (v expensive)

 City o’ City, Watercourse Foods, Moxie

 La Chiva (Amazing Colombian!), Blue Island Oyster Bar, Gumbo’s, Cuba Cuba

 - Habit Donuts: I think of these donuts at least once a week.